absmach/magistrala-docs/blog/ui-walkthrough/index.md

 ## Step 7: Connect Clients to Channels

+While on the view client page:

+1. Navigate to the connections tab on the client top nav
+2. Click the `Connect` button, select the channels you want to connect to, and the connection type - `subscribe` (read messages in the channel) or `publish` (send messages in the channel) or `both`.

+You can optionally connect a client via the connections tab in the channel section.

 ## Step 8: Create a Rule to Save Messages

+To be able to store messages in the Magistrala internal storage, you need to create a rule for this.
+Our Rules Engine provides powerful, flexible message processing via scriptable rules.
+To create a rule:

+1. Navigate to the `Rules` page on the sidebar.
+This page allows you to list, create and manage rules.
+2. Click on `+ Create` to start creating a rule.This will redirect you to the create rule page.
+3. While on this page, you are able to add an input node, logic node, and output node(s).
+To learn more about these please view our user guide docs on the [Rules Engine](https://docs.magistrala.abstractmachines.fr/user-guide/rules-engine#view-a-rule).
+4. To store messages being sent in the channel, select the input node, and choose the channel you want to store messages for.
+You can optionally add the topic to filter the messages being stored.
+5. Select `Add Logic` to add the logic node.
+Select the `Code Editor`.
+The default code provided (Lua script) allows you to store messages if you send messages in SenML format.
+If you send messages in another format e.g. JSON, please refer to our [storage guide](https://docs.magistrala.abstractmachines.fr/user-guide/rules-engine#store-messages) on how to convert the messages to SenML format.
+6. Click `Add Output` and select `Internal DB` option as the output node.
+7. You can optionally connect the nodes together to visually illustrate the data flow.
+8. Once everything is set, click `Save Rule` to save the rule.
+This will open a dialog box, requesting for you to provide the rule name.
+Please provide a descriptive name so as to keep proper track of what the rules do.
+9. You can optionally set a schedule to trigger the rule execution at specific periods.

 ## Step 9: Send a Message in a Channel via the UI

+To send a message in a channel via the UI, go back to the view channel page and click on the

 ## Step 10: Create Alarms using Rules